-The 1871 Census finds him living with Elizabeth and three children at 311, Horton Lane in the Horton district of south-west Bradford, Yorkshire.
-He is described as a railway clerk aged "36" born in St. Nicholas, Nottingham.
-Her birthplace is again given in error as Oundle.
+The 1871 Census finds Horatio living with Elizabeth and three children at 311, Horton Lane in the Horton district of south-west Bradford, Yorkshire.
+Again they are entered as though married.
+He is described as a railway clerk aged "36" born in St. Nicholas, Nottingham and she as aged "36" and born in Oundle.
 Also in the household were his three unmarried brothers William Henry (3), James Armitage (1) and Reuben Alfred (1).
 He was evidently confused as to how the census required him to express the status of all those present.
 He described everyone, including himself, in relation to his widowed mother Mary Ann - who was then living or staying with his married sister Caroline Amelia (1) in Saddleworth - as though she, and not he, were the head of household.
 Consequently he assigned the status "son" to himself and to each of his brothers, "daughter-in-law" to Elizabeth and "grandson" to each of his own sons.

 These three sons were all born in St. Mary, Nottingham.
-The 1881 Census finds William George (1) and Horatio Thomas (2) lodging together at 2, Camden Street in Doncaster, aged "18" and "13" respectively.
+William George (1) was born on June 28th 1861.
+The 1881 Census finds him and Horatio Thomas (2) lodging together at 2, Camden Street in Doncaster, aged "18" and "13" respectively.
 The first of them was occupied as a trimmer in a "plant railway works" and the other as an (unspecified) apprentice.

 Charles Edwin (1) has not yet been found in the 1881 or 1891 Censuses.
 In 1890 he married Eliza Ashmore [Marriage Index: Doncaster 9c 1019, 1890 (Sept)].
 The 1901 Census finds them with two children living in the household of Eliza's widowed father Thomas Ashmore at 8, John Street in Doncaster.
 Charles Edwin (1) was occupied as an iron turner.
 The two children were